jitesoft/yolog/README.md

 When using the constructor, Yolog will accept the key-value pairs as `string : bool`, defaulting `error` to true and setting `enabled` to the boolean value.

-The `error` key is used to allow yolog to know if it should pass a generated error object to the plugins to allow for stack traces and similar.
+The `error` key is used to allow yolog to know if it should pass the first error it encounters in the argument list as the error parameter when calling its plugins.
+This allows the user to pass errors which could be printed out with a nice looking stack trace in the plugins.

 _Yolog uses the [@jitesoft/sprinf](https://www.npmjs.com/package/@jitesoft/sprintf) package to enable message and argument building.
 This due to not wanting to use a node-specific method as `util.format` when building for cross env support.